 7. Silver Cliff Cemetery, Silver Cliff CO

-Another one of the most haunted cemeteries in country is said to be Silver Cliff Cemetery in Colorado.
+Another one of the most haunted cemeteries in the country is said to be Silver Cliff Cemetery in Colorado.
 However, it is not a ghostly apparition that this place is famous for, but rather the Silver Cliff Lights.

 These ghost lights are described as looking like blue lantern lights or bright white spheres.
 They appear over the cemetery gates at night and then float through the burial ground bouncing off the tombstones!